-Sip Bordeaux-style wines in splashy historic setting.
+Sip Bordeaux-style wines in historic winery’s Napa Valley tasting room.

 “The Eventual Choice of the American Public” reads the copy in a framed 1930s print ad for Martini Wines.
 The wording seems awkward until you realize it refers to the nearly decade and a half, then finally ending, that the U.S. banned alcohol sales.
 In 1933 he established a winery about a mile and a quarter south of downtown St. Helena.